Garlic Salmon Foil Packets With Asparagus

 FAQ

-- How do I keep the garlic from burning on the grill?
+- How do I keep the salmon from drying out in the foil packets?

-- Can I add potatoes or other veg?
+- Can I add potatoes or other vegetables to the packets?

 Serving Suggestions